Skip to main content

 Category: financial / institutional

-What it does: A pipeline tracker for a fund’s deal flow — companies, stages, partners assigned, notes, follow-ups, projected returns.
-Adjacent to Ready-to-Foundry but built for inside a fund rather than for diligence on companies.
+What it does: A pipeline tracker for a fund’s deal flow: companies, stages, partners assigned, notes, follow-ups, projected returns.
+Adjacent to Ready-to-Foundry, but built for use inside a fund rather than for diligence on companies.

-What the spec illustrates: The shape of an enterprise CRM, compiled from one spec.
+What it reveals: The shape of an enterprise CRM, compiled from one spec.
 Strict role gating.
 Audit-style note history.
-Custom domain.
+A custom domain.
 Integrations with external services through Remy’s curated action library.
-This is the application category where the public showcase includes at least one institutional customer running fund operations on a Remy-built app.
-The pattern is well-trafficked in the gallery because deal-tracking is what every PM, GP, and ops person has thought about building in a spreadsheet first.
+Deal-tracking is well-trafficked in the gallery because it’s what every PM, GP, and ops person has thought about building in a spreadsheet first.

 Category: education / personal

-What it does: A study app for memorizing structured content — religious texts in the source case, but the pattern transfers to medical terminology, language vocabulary, legal statutes, anything you need to learn cold.
+What it does: A study app for memorizing structured content.
+The pattern transfers to medical terminology, language vocabulary, legal statutes, anything you need to learn cold.

-What the spec illustrates: Scheduled methods (cron jobs) — review prompts that fire on a spaced-repetition interval.
+What it reveals: Scheduled methods (cron jobs): review prompts that fire on a spaced-repetition interval.
 AI text generation for hints and clarifications.
-A daily-use mobile-responsive interface.
-This is the spec pattern that most AI builders can’t compile because they don’t expose background jobs as first-class primitives.
+A daily-use, mobile-responsive interface.
+This is the spec pattern most prototype-first builders can’t compile, because they don’t expose background jobs as first-class primitives.
 Remy compiles the scheduler into the deployment, not into a TODO file.

 Category: consumer / games

-What the spec illustrates: Remy is not a game engine.
-But the gallery includes games anyway, because the shape of a “score, leaderboard, daily challenge, accounts” app is one that compiles cleanly from a spec.
-The illustration here is range — Remy was built for internal tools and full-stack consumer apps, and the spec language is general enough that small games come along for the ride.
-The flip side, honestly: real-time multiplayer with persistent WebSockets isn’t in scope today.
-Turn-based and async are fine.
+What it reveals: Remy isn’t a game engine, but the gallery includes games anyway, because the shape of a “score, leaderboard, daily challenge, accounts” app compiles cleanly from a spec.
+The point here is range: Remy was built for internal tools and full-stack consumer apps, and the spec language is general enough that small games come along for the ride.
+Turn-based and async play fit comfortably; real-time multiplayer with persistent WebSockets is a different shape, better served by a purpose-built engine.

 10. An agent-interface app